Yes Bank statement analyser: Excel in, ITR-ready report out

 - 4Upload the file unchanged; long descriptions are fine and nothing is truncated on our side.

 Menu names shift between netbanking versions, so treat the steps above as a guide — the constant is the format: take the Excel, XLS or CSV download, not the PDF.
-Greenote Lite does not read PDF statements; the full Greenote desktop app (coming soon) will.
+Greenote Lite does not read PDF statements; the full Greenote desktop app does, and is available now.

 What Greenote Lite does with a Yes Bank statement